The computer technician hobbled on crutches.

 Forgive me.
 I was in college that time (20 years old?), and was a judgmental asshole.

 But as soon as I observed him tinker the broken desktop, I could say he’s legit.
-Then said he needed to rewire the motherboard, because some wires were chewed by rats, perhaps?
+He told me he needed to rewire the motherboard — the rats chewed some wires.

 The next day, the motherboard was fixed.
 Everything’s normal.
 Thank you very much.